Tony Leung Chiu-wai: Film career

-In addition to his works with Wong, Leung has also starred in three Venice Golden Lion winning films: A City of Sadness (1989), Cyclo (1995) and Lust, Caution (2007), cementing his reputation internationally in the arthouse cinema world.
-In 2014, he was a member of the jury of the 64th Berlin International Film Festival, and in 2017 Leung was invited to become a member of the Academy of Motion Picture Arts and Sciences.
-In 2022, he was crowned the Asian Filmmaker of the Year at the 27th Busan International Film Festival.
-Robert De Niro and Brad Pitt are admirers of his work, and Leung has been labeled by The Times as Asia's answer to Clark Gable due to their romantic leading roles.
-His place in Asian cinema has also been compared to Cary Grant, or a combination of several A-list Hollywood stars.
+In addition to his works with Wong, Leung has starred in three Venice Golden Lion winning films: A City of Sadness (1989), Cyclo (1995) and Lust, Caution (2007), cementing his reputation in the arthouse cinema world.
+He also became the first Chinese actor to receive the Golden Lion for Lifetime Achievement at the Venice Film Festival.
+In 2014, he was a member of the jury of the 64th Berlin International Film Festival, and in 2017 he was invited to become a member of the Academy of Motion Picture Arts and Sciences.
+In 2022, Leung was named the Asian Filmmaker of the Year at the 27th Busan International Film Festival.
+Robert De Niro and Brad Pitt are admirers of his work, and The Times has called Leung Asia's answer to Clark Gable.
+He has also been compared to Cary Grant, or a combination of several A-list Hollywood stars.

 Leung is widely believed to be a method actor.
-He has stated in interviews that he often has trouble separating the characters from himself, beginning with his early TV roles.
-He usually takes long breaks after filming to recover from a psychologically taxing role, and remnants of the characters still remain within him years later.
+He has said that he often has trouble separating the characters from himself, beginning with his early TV roles.
+He usually takes long breaks after filming to recover from psychologically taxing roles, and remnants of the characters still remain within him years later.
 He has said that the voice of his wife Carina Lau can bring him back to reality.

 Leung admits that he has a tendency to stay in his comfort zone and work with familiar teams and filmmakers.
-Over the course of his career, he has worked with Wong Kar-wai eight times (including See You Tomorrow (2016) which Wong wrote), three times with John Woo, three times with Derek Yee, and twice with Hou Hsiao-hsien.
-He has also worked with the creators of Infernal Affairs (Andrew Lau, Alan Mak, Felix Chong) on three other films: Confession of Pain (2006), The Silent War (2012) and the upcoming Once Upon a Time in Hong Kong.
-In recent years, Leung has become more adventurous and more willing to try new things; this includes collaborating with new directors and taking on his first Hollywood role.
+Over the course of his career, he has worked with Wong Kar-wai eight times (including See You Tomorrow, which Wong wrote), three times with John Woo, three times with Derek Yee, and twice with Hou Hsiao-hsien.
+He has also worked with the creators of Infernal Affairs (Andrew Lau, Alan Mak, Felix Chong) on three other films: Confession of Pain (2006), The Silent War (2012), and The Goldfinger (2023).
+In recent years, Leung has become more adventurous and willing to try new things; this includes collaborating with new directors and taking on his first Hollywood role.